39alpha/39alpharesearch.org/content/team/_index.md

         weight: 2
 ---

 Team 0 is 39Alpha's inagural research team.
-We met in graduate schol, had similar penchants of rvigourously debating scinetice, developing code for novel research, and arguing with each other.
+We met in graduate schol, had similar adictions to debating science, developing code for novel research, and arguing with each other.
 It worked.